graphdr/formatdown/README.md

 Provides a small set of tools for formatting tasks when creating documents in R Markdown or Quarto Markdown.
+Convert the elements of a numerical vector to character strings in one of several forms: powers-of-ten notation in engineering or scientific form delimited for rendering as inline equations; integer or decimal notation delimited for equation rendering; numbers with measurement units (non-delimited) where units are selected to eliminate the need for powers-of-ten or scientific notation.
+Useful for rendering a numerical scalar in an inline R code chunk as well as formatting columns of data frames displayed in a table.

+## Introduction

+Formatting tools include:

+**`format_power()`**
-Convert the elements of a numerical vector to character strings in which the numbers are formatted in decimal notation or using powers-of-ten notation in scientific or engineering form and delimited for rendering as inline equations.
+Convert the elements of a numerical vector to character strings in which the numbers are formatted using powers-of-ten notation in scientific or engineering form and delimited for rendering as inline equations in `.Rmd` or `.qmd` markdown files.

+**`format_decimal()`**
+Similar to above, but as integers or decimals

+**`format_units()`**
+Format a vector of numbers as character strings with measurement units appended via the ‘units’ package.

 ## Usage